+Of course, it is still early in this litigation.
 It is too early to know exactly how much Camp Lejeune multiple myeloma cases under the CLJA could be worth.
-When the CLJA is eventually passed, there will be many variables that could significantly impact the Camp Lejeune multiple myeloma settlement amounts on a case-by-case basis.
-So it is not a one-size-fits-all settlement value.
-Instead multiple myeloma payouts will be calibrated based on a host of facts that include age, final outcome, length of time at Camp Lejeune, and so forth.
+There will be many variables that could significantly impact the Camp Lejeune multiple myeloma settlement amounts on a case-by-case basis.
+So it is not a one-size-fits-all settlement amount.
+Multiple myeloma payouts will be calibrated based on a host of facts that include age, final outcome, length of time at Camp Lejeune, and so forth.

-Despite these limitations, we can still offer a reasonably reliable estimate of the potential settlement value of Camp Lejeune multiple myeloma lawsuits by looking at settlements and verdicts for multiple myeloma in prior tort cases, such as medical malpractice.
-Based on this, we believe that Camp Lejeune multiple myeloma cases under the CLJA could have an average amount between $140,000 and $325,000.
+Despite these limitations, we can still offer a reasonably reliable estimate of the potential settlement payouts of Camp Lejeune multiple myeloma lawsuits by looking at settlements and verdicts for multiple myeloma in prior tort cases, such as medical malpractice.

 Contact Us About a Camp Lejeune Multiple Myeloma Lawsuit